-• Once the Authorization to Hire has been signed by all parties and the Search Committee has been formed, the head of the Search Committee will submit to the office of the SVPAA (directly, if the head is a Dean, or through the Dean, if the head is a department chair) the following items:
+Once the Authorization to Hire has been approved by all parties and the Search Committee has been formed, the head of the Search Committee will submit to the office of the Provost, through the Dean, the following items:

 The search plan.
-This plan should describe the composition of the Search Committee, a budget for the search, a calendar of the expected progress of the search, including the closing date for applications and the expected date for completion of the search, a list of the places where the search will be advertised or publicized, the professional meeting used for screening potential candidates, any special efforts being made to bring minorities, women, Jesuits, veterans or disabled persons into the pool of candidates and, finally, plans for notifying candidates of receipt of complete application dossiers, progress of the search and the final results of the search.
-In general, all applicants should receive written or electronic notification that their applications have been received, whether any necessary items are lacking, and notification when they are no longer under consideration, even if the search is not final.
-Finalists should receive written notification of the results of the search.
+This plan should specify the composition of the Search Committee, the faculty members who are eligible to vote on the final departmental ranking of candidates, a budget for the search, a calendar of the expected progress of the search, including the closing date for applications, the expected date for completion of the search, a list of the places where the search will be advertised or publicized, the method to be used for screening potential candidates (i.e., whether initial interviews will be virtual or in-person at a professional meeting), any special efforts being made to bring underrepresented minorities, women, Jesuits, veterans or disabled persons into the pool of candidates and, finally, plans for notifying candidates of receipt of complete application dossiers, progress of the search, and the final results of the search.

 The position announcement.
+Each open position shall be advertised on the University website and in other appropriate locations such as newspaper, the Chronicle for Higher

-This is a copy of all public statements about the position (newspaper, the Chronicle for Higher Ed, and discipline specific journal advertisements, on-line placements, e-bulletin boards, announcements sent to the graduate schools, etc.).
-Every search must include at least one hard copy print announcement of the open position in an appropriate trade publication.
+Ed, discipline specific journal advertisements, on-line placements, announcements sent to graduate schools, etc.